bernhardAxonIvy/doc/source/designer-guide/ivyscript/java-integration.rst

 Working with different Date, Time and DateTime implementations
 --------------------------------------------------------------

-When working with Databases and Web Services in Axon Ivy, then different implementations of Date, Time and combined Date-Time information are encountered (e.g. ``java.util.Date``, ``java.sql.Date``, Axis Time, etc).
+When working with Databases and Web Services in |axon-ivy|, then different implementations of Date, Time and combined Date-Time information are encountered (e.g. ``java.util.Date``, ``java.sql.Date``, Axis Time, etc).
 To further complicate matters, some of those implementations are -